Crypto Accounting February 8, 2026 | 12 min read

 For DeFi transactions and wallet activities, blockchain explorers are the central source of information.
 Every transaction is permanently stored on-chain and can be traced:

 Enter your wallet address in the respective explorer and check the transaction history.
-Compare this with the transactions recorded in Blockpit.
-Every transaction visible in the explorer but missing in Blockpit must be added.
+Compare this with the transactions recorded in your tool.
+Every transaction visible in the explorer but missing in your tool must be added.

-Import the obtained CSV files into Blockpit.
-Pay attention to the correct format – Blockpit offers its own import template for each exchange.
-After importing, it's important to manually trigger the recalculation.
-Blockpit doesn't automatically update the tax calculation after each import.
-The recalculation button is located in the tax report section.
+Import the obtained CSV files into your tool.
+Pay attention to the correct format – most tools offer their own import template for each exchange.
+After importing, it's important to trigger the recalculation.
+In Blockpit, for instance, the tax calculation doesn't update automatically after each import; the recalculation runs manually via a button in the tax report section.
+CoinTracking, by contrast, often re-classifies correctly by itself once the real source is added, which is why adding the source beats manual entries here.

 Step 5: Check Manual Entries and Auto-Balancing

-Check all manual entries and auto-balancing transactions in Blockpit.
+Check all manual entries and automatically generated balancing transactions.
 Entries with a cost basis of €0 should be replaced with properly documented transactions – based on on-chain data or CSV exports.
-Blockpit's auto-balancing visually resolves the "Missing History" warning, but the cost basis remains at €0, which distorts the tax calculation.
+Blockpit's auto-balancing and a manual balancing entry visually resolve the notice, but the cost basis remains at €0, which distorts the tax calculation.

 Post-Reconstruction Checklist: